-Journal: Journal entries will be the most common assignment for this class.
+Journal: Journal entries are a common assignment for this class.
 Journals should consist of one-two page hand-written responses to the assigned question or questions.
 Your grade on this journal will be based solely on whether or not it appears you are making a good faith effort to answer the questions being asked.